What it does: Professional services

 GHD is an equal opportunities employer.
 It hires without regard to an individual's race, colour, religion, disability, sex, gender identity or expression, sexual orientation, age or national origin.

-GHD champions “gender equality, cultural diversity, LGBTI inclusion, adapting to the needs of generational workers [and] reconciliation with Aboriginal and Torres Strait Islander peoples”.
+GHD champions “gender equality, cultural diversity, LGBTI inclusion and adapting to the needs of generational workers”.

 GHD is committed to sustainable development.
 It aspires to improve the physical, natural and social environments of the communities in which it operates.
 The firm’s Corporate Social Responsibility program, GHD in the Community, is designed to produce positive social and environmental impacts.
-This program sponsors or otherwise supports organisations including Engineers Without Borders around the world, many Indigenous organisations including the Bawinanga Aboriginal Corporation and Habitat for Humanity.
+These program sponsors or otherwise supports organisations including Engineers Without Borders around the world.

-As a diverse business with more than 70 different service lines, GHD recruits grads from many disciplines.
+As a diverse business, GHD recruits grads from many disciplines.
 The firm aims to hire people who will embrace its values of safety, teamwork, respect and integrity.

 The recruitment process appears to involve making an online application then attending an interview.
 If you want to make it to the interview stage, you’ll need to submit a strong cover letter.
 One that, along with all the standard information, outlines how your skills match the grad role on offer and how your “unique contribution of attributes” can add value to GHD.
 If you are invited to an interview, make sure you convey what you’re hoping to get out of working at GHD, what skills and passion you bring to the table and how your academic qualifications, as well as your life and work experience, make you a natural fit for both the firm and the role you are applying for.